t-bence/software-design-by-example/5_parsing_text/README.md

 > Modify the parser so that [!abc] is interpreted as “match anything except one of those three characters”.

+I wrote this using pattern matching, which was very handy and natural here.
+I also re-implemented the whole `Either` parsing with pattern matching, which feels a bit forced, but let me learn more about it.

 ## Nested Lists

 > Write a function that accepts a string representing nested lists containing numbers and returns the actual list.
 For example, the input [1, [2, [3, 4], 5]] should produce the corresponding Python list.

+This I will do here in this folder.

 ## Simple Arithmetic